 - Punta Pardelas along Golfo, the only place in Península Valdés where you are allowed to camp (and can watch whales).

 - Ushuaia, where we stayed for Christmas and New Year’s Eve and had a ball with friends we had made along the way.

 Read More: 5 of our Favorite Campsites in Patagonia

 Besides camping in our Land Cruiser, we spent quite a few nights in our tent.
 Some of Argentina’s National Parks are great for multiple day hikes, like at El Chaitén.
 Thanks, Marty, Yann & Geraldine for sharing this adventure with us.

 Hospitality – Staying with Locals

 We love staying with local people.
-Sometimes we are invited via our website, sometimes we are introduced by other people, sometimes we are literally picked up from the street (“Come to my house, share dinner and stay with me; I love to hear your stories; I want to show you the beautiful places of Argentina”…).
-In Argentina we were lucky to have quite a few home stays.
+Sometimes we are invited via our website, sometimes we are introduced to other people, sometimes we are literally picked up from the street (“Come to my house, share dinner and stay with me; I love to hear your stories; I want to show you the beautiful places of Argentina”).
+In Argentina we were lucky to have quite a few homestays.

 Unexpectedly we saw quite a bit of wildlife in north Argentina.
 While staying with Vodo, near Resistencia, we saw hurling monkeys, and in the Chaco we saw snakes when staying with Catrien, a nurse who for the past 40 years has lived in one of Argentina’s remotest and poorest areas to help indigenous people.